SS Atlantic (1953): University at Sea

 In 1971, the vessel was purchased by C. Y. Tung, was registered to Seawise Foundation, Inc., and was designated SS Universe Campus.
-From this point forward, she had a very successful career traveling the globe as a university at sea.
+From this point forward, she had a very successful career traveling the globe as a university for World Campus Afloat, a program that later changed its name to Semester at Sea.
 The vessel housed about 500 students and 60 faculty members for four-month semesters.
-In 1976, SS Universe Campus was renamed SS Universe.
+In 1976, SS Universe Campus was renamed SS Universe and registered in Liberia.
 By 1989, she had carried more than 20,000 students.

 Disposition

 As a result of aging boilers, delayed sailings, and mounting repair bills, SS Universe was retired in 1995.
 She was towed to Alang, India, where she was scrapped in 1996.